bloomreach/contribution-program/OUTLINE.md

 ## Intro

 This is where you set the hook.
 Keep it short and to the point — but don’t be afraid to make it personal.
-Let’s say you’re writing a blog post about why you like a particular programming language; Python for example.
-You can then start the intro with - “Roses are red and violets are blue — I love Python and soon you will too…”.
+Let’s say you’re writing a blog post about why you like a particular programming language; Java for example.
+You can then start the intro with - “Roses are red and violets are blue — I love Java and soon you will too…”.

 Given you only have a few seconds to convince your readers to stick around and read your post in its entirety, the intro is the place for a warm and welcoming tone.